 measuring the width.

 So, your curtain pole is up and ready to go.
 Now what?
 Now you need to get the width measurement for your bespoke curtains.
 All you have to do is measure your curtain pole, excluding any decorative finials at either end.
-Don’t measure your window – you’ll end up with curtains too small.
+Don’t measure your window – you’ll end up with curtains that don't fully cover it.

 Measuring for bay windows?
 They can be tricky, but there’s a simple way to measure them.
-All you have to do is measure each section of your curtain pole (i.e. each straight section before it meets an angle) individually and then add them all up at the end.
+All you have to do is measure each section of your curtain pole (each straight section before it meets an angle) individually and then add them all together at the end.

 measuring the drop/length.